childmindresearch/wristpy/README.md

 - **Metrics Calculation**: Calculates various metrics on the calibrated data, namely ENMO (Euclidean norm , minus one) and angle-Z (angle of acceleration relative to the *x-y* axis).
 - **Non-wear detection**: We find periods of non-wear based on the acceleration data.
 Specifically, the standard deviation of the acceleration values in a given time window, along each axis, is used as a threshold to decide `wear` or `not wear`.
 - **Sleep Detection**: Using the HDCZ<sup>1</sup> and HSPT<sup>2</sup> algorithms to analyze changes in arm angle we are able to find periods of sleep.
 We find the sleep onset-wakeup times for all sleep windows detected.
-- **Physical activity levels**: Using the enmo data (aggreagated into epoch 1 time bins, 5 second default) we compute activity levels into the following categories: inactivity, light activity, moderate activity, vigorous activity.
+- **Physical activity levels**: Using the enmo data (aggregated into epoch 1 time bins, 5 second default) we compute activity levels into the following categories: inactivity, light activity, moderate activity, vigorous activity.
 The default threshold values have been chosen based on the values presented in the Hildenbrand 2014 study<sup>3</sup>.

 ## Installation